phcode-dev/phoenix/docs/How-To-Add-Translations.md

 A special folder called the `root` folder houses the reference english translations from which all other locale translations are derived.
 The `root` folder has three main files:
 1. `strings.js` - The full list of translated text.
-2. `strings-app.js` - The list of language code to localised language name mapping.
+2. `strings-app.js` - The list of language code to localized language name mapping.
 This will be used in the switch language dialogue in debug menu.
 3. `urls.js` - local specific URLs.